xiam/openvpn-config-generator/README.md

 ## Using `ovpn-cfgen` to generate config files for OpenVPN

-The following recipe assumes you followed the steps above to build your CA certificate and key (`ca.crt` and `ca.key`), as well as the server (`server.crt` and `server.key`) and client (`my-laptop.crt` and `my-laptop.key`) key pairs.
+The following recipe assumes you followed the steps above and that you have a CA certificate and key (`ca.crt` and `ca.key`), as well as the server (`server.crt` and `server.key`) and client (`my-laptop.crt` and `my-laptop.key`) key pairs.